CSSLint/csslint/CONTRIBUTING.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

+# Contributor License Agreement

+A CLA is a document that specifies how a project is allowed to use your code.
+We've put a lot of work into creating a CLA that is simple, effective, and as clear as possible so that it doesn't disrupt contributions to CSS Lint.

+When you make a contribution to the CSS Lint project, you agree:

+* The code you wrote is your original work (you own the copyright) or you otherwise have the right to submit the work.
+* To grant the CSS Lint project a nonexclusive, irrevocable license to use your submitted code in any way.
+* You are capable of granting these rights for the contribution.

+By submitting a fix to CSS Lint you agree to the above statements.

 # Contributor Code of Conduct

 As contributors and maintainers of this project, and in the interest of